junxit/us-congress-bills-111/metadata.md

 - 2009-07-20 — Introduced in House
 - 2009-07-20 — Introduced in House
 - 2009-07-20 — Referred to the House Committee on Science and Technology.
+- 2009-07-22 — Referred to the Subcommittee on Space and Aeronautics.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9353-9355)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+167.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Mr. Tonko moved to suspend the rules and agree to the resolution.
+- 2009-09-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9353-9354)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9353-9354)